I can always tell when you’re having a particular problem out there. For example, marketing a service.

 And how do you find this out?
 You Ask.

 I was so sure that my hot content made me different.
 After all, I was coming from so many disciplines, skillsets and experiences.

-And then I asked some people whom I had trained.
+And then I asked some people whom I had trained and work with: